 I’ve been asking around: “What do you think you’re entitled to?”
 “What do you know that you deserve?”

-Holy-loaded questions will get you some passionate answers: “I’m not entitled to a d-mn thing.
+Holy-loaded questions will get you passionate answers: “I’m not entitled to a damn thing.
 But I deserve love.”
 “I don’t deserve anything, everything needs to be earned.”
 “I’m entitled to be on the planet, I work for the rest.”
 “I deserve right pay for right work…a foot rub and to be fanned and fed grapes…no less, no more than another…to be seen, heard, acknowledged…love, respect, fun, and money.
 Love…Love…Love…”